bretterism/tmow/README.md

 Team Member of the Week

 ### The Product
 This is a web app designed to display who is currently the team member of the week.
-The site is designed to run on a tv next to the team areas and display who is the current team member of the week for every team.
+Every week we vote for who is the next team member of the week.
+The site is designed to run on a tv next to each of the team work areas and display who is the current team member of the week for every team.

 ### The Problem
 This is a somewhat unique app, because I needed a to run a website without having to bother corporate IT.
 Asking IT to allow us to run a little internal website was out of the question.